jennguyen1/nhuyhoa/_posts/2016-01-20-Multiple-Comparisons.md

 Note that Bonferroni's correction is valid for equal and unequal sample sizes.

+In R, the bonferroni method can be implemented by passing the p-values into `p.adjust()`.

 ## Tukey Method
 Tukey's method is done post-ANOVA.
 It must be used to examine all pairwise comparisons, where each group must have equal sample sizes.
 With Tukey's method, the overall type 1 error is equal to $$\alpha$$.